hpcn-uam/wormhole/README.md

 ### Security and Certificates

 To use SSL between two worms, there should be the SSL param in the configuration.

 **NOT YET IMPLEMENTED** To use SSL connection between Einstein and any Worm, the parameter -SSL should be passed to the Einstein starter program.

-In order to work with SSL properly, there must be in each .tgz a copy of: `ca.pem` `einstein.pem` `worm.pem`
+In order to work with SSL properly, there must be in each .tgz a copy of: `cert/ca.pem` `cert/einstein.pem` `cert/worm.pem`